Is It Safe to Take Melatonin Every Night? (UK Guide)

 What Is Melatonin?

 Melatonin is a hormone naturally produced by the pineal gland in the brain.
-It plays a key role in regulating your circadian rhythm — the body’s internal clock that dictates sleep-wake cycles.
-Melatonin levels typically rise in the evening, making you feel drowsy, and fall again in the morning.
+It plays a central role in regulating the circadian rhythm, the body’s internal clock that governs sleep and wake cycles.
+Melatonin levels usually rise in the evening as light levels fall, helping the body prepare for sleep, then drop again in the morning to support waking and alertness.

 Is Melatonin Available Over the Counter in the UK?

-No. As of 2025, melatonin is not legally available over the counter in the UK.
-It is classified by the MHRA (Medicines and Healthcare products Regulatory Agency) as a prescription-only medication.
+No. As of 2026, melatonin is not legally available over the counter in the UK.
+While some brands like Lemme Sleep might appear available, it is classified by the MHRA (Medicines and Healthcare products Regulatory Agency) as a prescription-only medication.

 NHS guidance generally restricts melatonin prescriptions to short-term use in specific populations, such as: